linode/docs/docs/platform/one-click/deploying-ruby-on-rails-with-one-click-apps/index.md

         sudo apt-get update && apt-get upgrade

 1. Ruby comes with some pre-made scripts to get you started.
-One of these is a blog, to start this, use the following command:
+One of these is a blog.
+To begin with the blog example, use the following command:

         rails new blog